yeti-switch/doc/docs/en/headers-filtering.rst

     X-YETI-AUTH-HEADER: 333

-It will be filtered sequentially twice (with the filter X-TEST-HEADER, X-YETI* and X-TEST-HEADER) and, after filtering, INVITE will be formed to the **term_gw** with such hiders:
+It will be filtered sequentially twice (with the filter X-TEST-HEADER, X-YETI* and X-TEST-HEADER) and, after filtering, INVITE will be formed to the **term_gw** with such headers:
 ::

     X-TEST-HEADER: 123